sergeych/hybrid8/README.md

 The working process:

-* install from sources 3.31.77 (or try newer)
+install v8 from sources 3.31.77 (or try newer), then execute:

     gclient update
     export CXXFLAGS='-std=c++11 -stdlib=libc++ -mmacosx-version-min=10.9'
     export LDFLAGS=-lc++
     make native
+    exportexport V8_3_31_ROOT=`pwd` # or somehow else set it

 Note that exporting symbols is a hack that may not be in need anymore.
+After that the gem should install normally.

+#### Debian and like

+Install first a valid v8 version.
+We provide a ready package!

+    sudo apt-get install libv8-3.31-dev

+It should install prerequisites, if not, manually install

+   sudo apt-get install libicu-dev

+You might also need to install GMP.

 ### Setting up